The Red Christ: Description

 The painting depicts a crucifixion scene, with the body of Jesus Christ in the center, slightly moved to the left edge.
 Neither His hands nor the horizontal beam of the cross are seen.
 The feet and the right knee touch the lower edge of the painting.
 According to Sonja de Puinef, the body of the suffering Christ "dominates and breaks up" the composition "with his hands protruding above the picture frame".
 The scene, according to the same art historian, is thus "fitted very precisely into the unusually crowded picture space."
 The body, tilting to the left towards the viewer, hangs on the cross with outstretched arms and bent knees.
 The head with the crown of thorns has fallen to the side onto the left shoulder.
 The eyes of Jesus look forward and thus towards the viewer.
 His naked and bleeding body is largely depicted in white.
 A loincloth covers his nakedness.
 The cross is only visible in the lower part of the painting.
 In the upper part it is outshone by the sun; its crossbeam lies outside the picture.
 The viewer can only suppose how and whether the body of Jesus is fixed.

 A man standing in the lower left of the picture is thrusting a lance into the crucified Christ, below his left breast; blood is spurting from the wound.
 The man is probably Longinus, the Roman soldier mentioned in the Bible, but whose names comes from tradition, who is mentioned to have stabbed Jesus with a spear after his death.
 Above him, there are two other figures, they are supposed to represent the Apostle John and the Virgin Mary.
 John, dressed in a red robe, stands slightly offset behind the unconscious Mary in her blue robe.
 On the right side there is another figure, who is holding a sponge on a long staff, a branch of hyssop, who according to the Gospel of John, was soaked in vinegar.
 All the people, except the unconscious Mary, are looking from their positions in the direction of the crucified body of Jesus.

 The background is a three-part composition.
 While there are three other people at the left of the crucified Jesus, the landscape is indistinctly depicted on the right, and only a single person appears in the lower section.
 The landscape in the painting represents a lake instead of the Mount Golgotha, where the crucifixion is believed to have taken place, according the New Testament.
-The horizon line is shown at the chest height of the crucified Jeus, above that there is the sky, and in the third section between the outstretched arms, the sun is depicted with accentuated rays of sunlight.
+The horizon line is shown at the chest height of the crucified Jesus, above that there is the sky, and in the third section between the outstretched arms, the sun is depicted with accentuated rays of sunlight.
 The sky, the lake, and the sun are all permeated with red, creating an impression of twilight.